 While I like to manually pin at least once a day, live pinning can get very time consuming if you are using it for all of your Pinterest promotion.
-As I mentioned in this post last year, I was spending at least an hour a day pinning at one point.
+As I mentioned in this post, I was spending at least an hour a day pinning at one point.

 A few months ago, I decided to give Tailwind another go and see if I could make it work for me.
-I’ve been using Tailwind Tribes for about 8 months and get great traffic from them so I was interested to know if I could use the scheduler too.
+I’ve been using Tailwind Tribes for a couple of years and get great traffic from them so I was interested to know if I could use the scheduler too.

 This page contains affiliate links meaning I earn a commission if you use those links.
 Please read my disclosure for more information.